How to Treat Your Plantar Fasciitis Pain When Conservative Options Fail

 If your plantar fasciitis is not improving there may be a cyst in the calcaneus.
 New minimally invasive treatment techniques are available to fill the cyst, which results in relief of pain right away.

 If you’re experiencing pain in the arch of your foot and want plantar fasciitis treatment, you should schedule an appointment with the board-certified podiatrists at Certified Foot & Ankle Specialists today.
 Additionally, another cause of heel pain that can mimic plantar fasciitis is tarsal tunnel syndrome.
-It is important to see a physician such as Dr. Kinmon or Dr. Bowles who specializes in peripheral nerve surgery in order to properly diagnose and treat this condition.
+It is important to see a physician such as Dr. Kinmon or Dr. Bowles who specializes in peripheral nerve surgery to properly diagnose and treat this condition.

 Give us a call at 1-855-550-FEET.